An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

-\begin{definition} Consider a tree cut corresponding to edge $(u,v) \in T$ and remove all back edges $(w,u) \in B(T)$, where $w$ belongs to the subtree of $v$ in $T$.
+\begin{definition} Consider a tree cut corresponding to edge $(u,v) \in T$, and remove all back edges $(w,u) \in B(T)$, where $w$ belongs to the subtree of $v$ in $T$.
 We say that the remaining back edges that cross this tree cut {\em cover} the cut.
 If the total $b$-value of the edges that cover the cut is at least 1, then we say that this tree cut is {\em satisfied by $b$}. \end{definition}

-We extend this definition to the vertices of $T$. \begin{definition} A vertex $v$ in $T$ is {\em satisfied by $b$} if for each adjacent outgoing edge in $T$, the corresponding tree cut is satisfied by $b$.
-On the other hand, if there is at least one adjacent outgoing edge whose corresponding tree cut is not satisfied by $b$, then the vertex $v$ is {\em unsatisfied by $b$}. \end{definition}
+We extend this definition to the vertices of $T$. \begin{definition} A vertex $v$ in $T$ is {\em satisfied by $b$} if for each incident outgoing edge in $T$, the corresponding tree cut is satisfied by $b$.
+On the other hand, if there is at least one incident outgoing edge whose corresponding tree cut is not satisfied by $b$, then the vertex $v$ is {\em unsatisfied by $b$}. \end{definition}

-M\"omke and Svensson define a circulation network, $C(G,T)$ (see Section 4 of \cite{DBLP:conf/focs/MomkeS11}), and use the cost of a feasible circulation to upper bound the length of a TSP tour in $G$.
-(See Lemma \ref{lem:MS}.)
+M\"omke and Svensson define a circulation network, $C(G,T)$ (see Appendix A.1 of \cite{momke2016removing}), and use the cost of a feasible circulation to upper bound the length of a TSP tour in $G$.
+(See Lemma \ref{lem:MS}.)\footnote{In the journal version, M\"omke and Svensson give a linear program $LP(G,T)$ (\cite{momke2016removing}, page 11) whose objective value is equal to the minimum cost of a circulation in $C(G,T)$.
+We choose to use the notation $C(G,T)$ to avoid confusion between this optimization problem and the linear program \eqref{LP} defined in Section \ref{sec:LP}.}

-\begin{lemma} Let $b: B(T) \rightarrow [0,1]$ and let $G$ be a subquartic graph.
-If each internal vertex in $T$ is satisfied by $b$, then there is a feasible circulation of $C(G,T)$ whose cost is upper bounded by the following function:
+\begin{lemma} Let $G$ be a subquartic graph and $T$ be a DFS tree.
+Let $b: B(T) \rightarrow [0,1]$.
+If each internal vertex in $T$ is satisfied by $b$, then there is a feasible integer circulation of $C(G,T)$ whose cost (not including the contribution of the root) is upper bounded by the following function:

 \end{lemma}